jesuslpm/FastDynamic/README.md

 Creating objects
 ------------------

-To create an object you need the type of the class at runtime and the class must have a public default constructor.
+To create an object a public default constructor must exist.
 The class however, doesn't have to be public, and it can be an anonymous type.
+Also, You need to know the type at runtime.

 You can use CreateObject extension method to create an object.
-If you are going to create only one object, CreateObject is the prefered way.
+If you are going to create only one object, CreateObject is the preferred way.

 <pre>